De-regulated immune responses are the main focus of the Allergology-Immunology-Inflammation research unit, which is composed of 6 research groups:

 - Allergy and Clinical Immunology, headed by Prof Markus Ollert;

-- Eco-Immunology and Microbiome, headed by Dr Mahesh Desai;
+- Eco-Immunology and Microbiome, headed by Prof Mahesh Desai;

 - Molecular and Translational Allergology, headed by Dr Christiane Hilger and Dr Annette Kühn;